Purchasing Goods and Services and Selling Library Property

 Specialty insurance coverages may require less frequent Requests for Proposals or none at all if deemed unnecessary by the Library Director.

 The Library Director may renew the insurance program after appropriate review by the Buildings and Grounds Committee.
 The Buildings and Grounds Committee will report on the insurance plan once a year to the Board.
 If Board action is indicated, the Buildings and Grounds Committee may refer their recommendation to the Board.

 No Trustee shall have a personal interest in Library purchases or contracts beyond the extent provided by law.
 (50 ILCS 105/3) Criminal sanctions for bid irregularities are in 720 ILCS 5/33 E-1.

 Article III Selling Library Property.

 Procedures for the disposal of property are contained in 75 ILCS 16/30-55.30, 32.
-When the Board has determined to sell or otherwise dispose of real or personal property that it deems no longer necessary or useful for library purposes may be disposed of as follows:
+When the Board has determined to sell or otherwise dispose of real or personal property that it deems no longer necessary or useful for library purposes may be sold or disposed of at a public sale as follows:

 - Withdrawn materials may be donated to other institutions or offered on an equal basis to the public through the Friends of the Library Book Sales.
 The Library does not reserve materials to be sold to individual patrons after withdrawal.
-The Library Director may dispose of withdrawn library material if it unlikely to sell at the Friends’ booksale.
+The Library Director or designee may dispose of withdrawn library materials if they are unlikely to sell at the Friends book sale.